- Total Shoulder Replacement

 How can I learn more about shoulder replacement surgery?

-To learn more about shoulder joint replacement surgery, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about shoulder replacement surgery, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.